Bivalirudin APOTEX Powder for Injection

 These may be serious side effects and you may need medical attention.

 Tell your doctor or nurse if you notice anything that is making you feel unwell.

 Other side effects not listed above may occur in some patients.

 This medicine will be stored in the pharmacy or on the ward.

 It is kept in a cool dry place where the temperature stays below 25°C.

 After bivalirudin powder has been dissolved, use the solution as soon as possible.

 Bivalirudin is used for one dose in one patient only.
 Any remaining contents should be discarded.

-Bivalirudin powder for injection is a white to off-white lyophilisate powder for reconstitution for i.v. injection and is supplied in a glass vial.
+White to off-white lyophilisate powder for reconstitution for IV injection.
+Supplied in a clear glass vial.
+AUST R 241714.